quartiq/quartiq.github.io/jobs/2017-07-25_job_posting_opticlock.md

 [![QUARTIQ](/quartiq_small.png)](/)

-QUARTIQ is a youg company in Berlin, German developing open-source next-generation control systems for Quantum Information experiments and products.
-Together with our partners worldwide, we are providing the software stack [ARTIQ](https://m-labs.hk/artiq/) and the hardware ecosystem [SINARA](https://github.com/m-labs/sinara) to research labs and industry.
+QUARTIQ is a young company in Berlin, Germany developing next-generation control systems for Quantum Information experiments and products.
+Together with our partners worldwide, we are providing the **open-source software stack [ARTIQ](https://m-labs.hk/artiq/)** and the **open hardware ecosystem [SINARA](https://github.com/m-labs/sinara)** to research labs and industry.

-As a pilot project for the European flagship program on Quantum Technologies, a collaboration of experienced research groups and high-tech industry will develop [opticlock](http://www.opticlock.de/en/info/), a demonstrator of a compact optical clock with a high availability for end-users.
+As a pilot project for the European flagship program on Quantum Technologies, a collaboration of experienced research groups and high-tech industry teams will develop **[opticlock](http://www.opticlock.de/en/info/), a demonstrator of a compact, high-availability and high-accuracy optical clock using trapped ions**.
-QUARTIQ is developing the complete stack control components, software, and algorithms for the device.
+QUARTIQ is developing the complete stack of control components, software, and algorithms for the device.

-To support these efforts, we are hiring exceptionally skilled individuals with a strong background in Quantum Physics, Electrical Engineering, and Software engineering.
+To support these efforts, we are hiring exceptionally skilled individuals with a strong background in **Quantum Physics, Electrical Engineering, and Software engineering**.

 ## Responsibilities

-* Extending and designing features for ARTIQ
+* *Extending and designing* features for ARTIQ
-* Providing advice and input on hardware designs of SINARA components
+* *Providing advice and input* on hardware designs of SINARA components
-* Translating optical clock and ion trapping recipes into ARTIQ experiments
+* *Translating optical clock and ion trapping recipes* into ARTIQ experiments
-* Developing novel algorithms for autonomous operation of optical clocks
+* *Developing* novel algorithms for autonomous operation of optical clocks
-* Designing and implementing interfaces for novel cutting-edge hardware from SINARA and from other industry and academic partners contributing to opticlock
+* *Designing and implementing* interfaces for novel cutting-edge hardware from SINARA and from other industry and academic partners contributing to opticlock
-* Shaping the long term ARTIQ and SINARA goals and their road maps
+* *Shaping* the long term ARTIQ and SINARA goals and their road maps
-* Advising and collaborating with physicists and engineers on opticlock
+* *Advising and collaborating* with physicists and engineers on opticlock

 ## Requirements

-* Master degree in Computer Science, Electrical Engineering, Physics, Chemistry, or related or Bachelor's degree in the above fields with five years of working experience
+* *Master's degree* in Computer Science, Electrical Engineering, Physics, Chemistry, or related or *Bachelor's degree* in the above fields *with five years of working experience*
-* Demonstrated experience in software engineering
+* Demonstrated experience in *software engineering*
-* Demonstrated collaboration in and significant contributions to multiple open-source software projects
+* Demonstrated collaboration in and significant *contributions to multiple open-source software projects*
-* Quick learning skills and assimilation of novel programming languages (e.g. Rust) and engineering concepts
+* Quick learning skills and *assimilation of novel programming languages* (e.g. Rust) and engineering concepts
-* Fluent in Python and GNU/Linux
+* *Fluent in Python* and GNU/Linux
-* Proficient in English and German
+* Proficient in *English and German*
-* Proven problem-solving capabilities
+* Proven *problem-solving* capabilities
-* Success working flexibly and collaboratively in a distributed team environment
+* Success working flexibly and *collaboratively in a distributed team* environment
-* Willingness to take on novel and unforeseen challenges and to dive deep into other fields
+* Willingness to take on *novel and unforeseen challenges* and to dive deep into other fields

 ## Bonus points